CBelloxxi/Movie-Watchlist/README.md

 # Movie Watchlist App
 This is a movie watchlist application using React, Redux-Toolkit, RTK-Query & Redux-Persist.
 Also, I have used an external API https://developers.themoviedb.org/3/s in order to fetch the movies.
+Lastly, I've used Netlify for hosting.

 <h2>Built With:</h2>
 <li>React JS</li>